 Why Do Organizations Have Internal Audit?

 When the Sarbanes-Oxley Act of 2002 was passed, it made executives of publicly traded companies legally responsible for the accuracy of their financial statements and the internal controls over financial reporting.
 Internal Audit functions play a critical role in helping executives to reach their conclusions.
-Also, Internal Audit efforts to identify breakdowns in internal controls helps safeguard against potential fraud, waste or abuse, and ensure compliance with laws and regulations.
+Also, Internal Audit efforts to identify breakdowns in internal controls help safeguard against potential fraud, waste, or abuse, and ensure compliance with laws and regulations.